LanceNickel/Gorp/readme.md

 3. Run `git clone https://github.com/LanceNickel/mc-cum/ && cd mc-cum`
 4. Run `chmod +x install.sh`
 5. Run `sudo ./install.sh`

 The C.U.M. has been installed and a basic server has been created.

+#### HEADS UP: If you received a warning message:
+If you received a warning message about the `/minecraft` directory already existing, please read this.

+During install, the installer script noticed that your computer already has a directory named "minecraft" in the root.
+Because this could be from a previous install of this utility, or previous use, the installer skips these directories.
+This is to prevent potential catastrophic data loss.

 ### Initial server setup